 The letter makes a big deal out of two benchmarks: Earnings per Share (EPS) and the Net Promoter Score (NPS) (a management tool that can be used to gauge the loyalty of a firm’s customer relationships).
 Let’s take a look at those numbers.

 Best Buy improved its EPS not by improving customer relations but by bringing in a new bean counter and closing stores, reducing other operating expenses, and reducing the number of shares outstanding by 16%.
-Even though Best Buy’s EPS are up, they still lag Apple and Wal-Mart.
-Amazon’s EPS are low because the firm is in a growth phase and is investing heavily in Research and Development.
-To correct for this distortion, we can turn to another financial ratio that financial analysists use to measure management performance, EBITA (Earnings Before Interest, Taxes, and Amortization).
+Even though Best Buy’s EPS are up, they still lag behind Apple and Walmart.
+Amazon’s EPS is low because the firm is in a growth phase and is investing heavily in Research and Development.
+To correct this distortion, we can turn to another financial ratio that financial analysts use to measure management performance, EBITA (Earnings Before Interest, Taxes, and Amortization).